-- 1. Mechanisms of general and local effects of infra-red rays, ultra-violet rays and visible spectrum section on organism. - 2.
-Definition of photosensitization and photosensitizators.
-Mechanism of photosensitizators influence on human organism. - 3.
-Pathogenic effect of ionizing radiation: - a. ionizing and penetrating abilities of different types of ionizing radiation - b. water radiolysis, concept of radiotoxins; - c. mechanism of direct and indirect radiation damage of biological structures; - d. definition of tissues radiosensitivity and mechanisms of it; - 4.
+- c. mechanism of direct and indirect radiation damage of biological structures; - d. definition of tissues radiosensitivity and mechanisms of it; - 2.
 Acute radiation sickness.
-Pathogenesis and classification of: bone marrow form, intestinal form, toxemia form, and cerebral form. - 5.
+Pathogenesis and classification of bone marrow form, intestinal form, toxemia form, and cerebral form. - 3.
 Stages of acute radiation sickness bone marrow form.
-Its mechanisms of development, mechanisms of main clinical manifestations, blood count. - 6.
+Its mechanisms of development, mechanisms of main clinical manifestations, blood count. - 4.
 Chronic radiation sickness.
 Mechanism of clinical manifestations development.
-Remote consequences effect of big and small doses of ionizing radiation on organism. - 7.
+Remote consequences effect of big and small doses of ionizing radiation on organism. - 5.
 Pathophysiological basement of radioprotection.
 Definition of radioprotectors.
-Principles of their classification.
+Principles of their classification. - 6.
+Mechanisms of general and local effects of infra-red rays, ultra-violet rays and visible spectrum section on organism. - 7.
+Definition of photosensitization and photosensitizators.
+Mechanism of photosensitizators influence on human organism.